clarknielsen/vue-lesson-plan/README.md

 ### 1. Instructor Do: JS Frameworks (5 min)

-* Ask students to recap the purpose of jQuery.

-  * _It gives us an easier syntax to perform DOM manipulation._
+* Ask students to recap the purpose of jQuery. (e.g. It gives us an easier syntax to perform DOM manipulation.)

 * Explain that there are many tools out there that aim to serve a similar purpose: to make writing and maintaining Javascript code easier.
 That's when we get into what are called "Javascript frameworks."